bucs110fall2023/final-project-phill-matt/README.md

 ## Team Members

 << List team member names >>
+Philip Gorgy
+Matthew Chan
 ***

 ## Project Description
+Satirical and political debate simulator where two mysterious political figures argue to see who has the better argument.

 << Give an overview of your project >>